 The addition of built-in support for A/B testing would allow rules to be more easily evaluated for efficacy.
-Such A/B testing should be fine-grained so that effects of individual rules can be reported on.
+Such A/B testing should be fine-grained so that effects of individual rules can be analyzed.

 We're confident that the current framework can be used in any single domain with the addition of the appropriate plugin to customize the type of transactions stored in the system.
-However, the use of information from multiple contexts (e.g. blog comments and online purchases) in a single system and the interaction of the transaction and opinion data in that system promises to be a fruitful are of study.
+However, the use of information from multiple contexts (e.g. blog comments and online purchases) or of different types (e.g. transaction data vs. opinions) in a single system has proven too complex.
+In particular, the current 'hard-wired' semantics of the reputation data reported by plug-ins makes building cross-context reputation difficult; future versions of Pythia will allow more flexibility in defining and classifying transactions.

-Right now, Pythia makes use of online data sources such as the whois database or Akismet by hard-coding support for the respective API into the framework.
+Currently, Pythia makes use of online data sources such as the whois database or Akismet by hard-coding support for the respective API into the framework.
 It should be possible to create plug-in style architecture for adding these online resources so that many more of then can be made available to Pythia applications.

 The system could calculate audit data about the transactions and other information in the system and make that available to the rule language.
-In so doing, relying parties would be able top create rule sets that better take into account the quality of the data before proceeding with the calculation.
+In so doing, relying parties would be able to create rule sets that better take into account the quality of the data before proceeding with the calculation.